jmohler1970/Taffy_withUI/README.md

 * Taffy for REST: Part 4 Access Tokens with some real simple authentication
 * Taffy for REST: Part 5 CAPTCHA
+* Taffy for REST: Part 6 VueJS + Bulma
-* Taffy for REST: Part 6 VueJS
+* Taffy for REST: Part 6 VueJS + Bootstrap

 # For part 6

 Change server.json to: